 Shivani Pinapotu is a spatial thinker and designer interested in how space intersects with story, society and our sense of self.

-She is presently working at Home Studios, Brooklyn.
+I am presently working at Home Studios, Brooklyn.

 WORK ︎︎︎